helgoboss/helgobox/doc/user-guide.md

   that the current target value will gradually "come your way".
 This results in pretty seemless target value adjustments but can feel weird at times because the target value can temporarily move in the opposite direction of the fader movement.
-- **Reverse:** If checked, this inverses the direction of the change.
-E.g. the target value will decrease when moving the fader upward and increase when moving it downward.
 - **Control transformation (EEL):** This feature definitely belongs in the "expert" category.
 It allows you to write a formula that transforms incoming control values before they are passed on to the target.
 While very powerful because it allows for arbitrary transformations (velocity curves,